-The Durand Polar boots have a non-marking rubber outsoles with widely space lugs that prevent snow from clumping to your boots.
-They also come with wool lined insoles with a reflective coating to help prevent your feet from getting cold and a lightweight urethane shank to provide extra support and forefoot protection.
-The boots do lack a few more technical features like a front gaiter ring (just clip your gaiter to your laces) and rear heel ridges, but are still completely compatible with snowshoes and traction-aids with elastomer binding straps.
+The Durand Polar boots have a non-marking rubber outsole with widely spaced lugs that prevent snow from clumping to your boots.
+They also come with wool-lined insoles with a reflective coating to help prevent your feet from getting cold and a lightweight urethane shank to provide extra support and forefoot protection.
+The boots do lack a few more technical features like a front gaiter ring (just clip your gaiter to your laces) and rear heel ridges but are still completely compatible with snowshoes and traction-aids with elastomer binding straps.

 KEEN waterproofs and insulates their boots with a proprietary waterproof/breathable inner bootie and insulation called KEEN.WARM and KEEN.
 DRY.
 These are functionally equivalent to Gore-tex or Ultra Dry waterproof/breathable layers and boots made with Primaloft or Thinsulate insulation.
 KEEN uses their own formulations to reduce the cost of their boots, which are made in America, and help keep their prices low.

 The KEEN Durand Polar Winter Hiking Boots run about a 1/2 size small so size up to compensate.
 I normally wear them with a regular weight sock which still gives my feet plenty of wiggle room in the boot.
-Your feet will stay warmer in winter if don’t shim out the boots interior with a thick sock, since this can reduce fresh and warming blood flow.
+Your feet will stay warmer in winter if you don’t shim out the interior of the boots with a thick sock since this can reduce fresh and warming blood flow.

 Most Popular Searches